williamcpierce/Overview/README.md

 ## Installation

-1. Download the lastest version from GitHub [Releases](https://github.com/williamcpierce/Overview/releases).
+1. Download the latest version from GitHub [Releases](https://github.com/williamcpierce/Overview/releases).
 2. Mount the disk image and drag Overview into your Applications folder.

 ### On First Launch